canjs/canjs/docs/can-guides/contribute/api-design-guidelines.md

 Any method or variable beginning with one or more underscores (`_`) is private to the project and should not be used externally.
 Ideally these cases are minimized.

+Note: there is a temporary convention for Symbols which is an exception to the above. **Documented** variables with two leading underscores, for example `__keys`, are safe to use as they are intentionally exposed for environments where symbols are not supported.

 ### Creating new things

 In CanJS, new "things" are created by either calling a constructor or class with the `new` keyword or calling functions which begin with `make`.
 For example, to create a Promise from an existing Promise-like object, `can-util` provides `makePromise`.
 Use of `make` is more explicit than, for example, `getPromise` because the underlying implementation is *creating a value*, not retrieving a value.